 So I made some changes.
 I focused more energy on using my experience of buying for a national retailer and running my homeware brand, to help other designer makers start and grow their businesses.
-I went on coaching courses, and studied business model and management theory at Goldsmiths’ Institute of Creative and Cultural Enterprise.
+I studied for a PG Cert in Coaching, and a MA with Goldsmiths’ Institute of Creative and Cultural Enterprise, where I learnt about business model and management theory.
 I began teaching business development workshops and lecturing in creative entrepreneurship.
 And in 2019 I closed the textile studio to focus on training and coaching female entrepreneurs.

-Some of the lovely people I have worked with along the way:
+Some of the lovely organisations I have worked with along the way:

-Offset Warehouse Masterclass - Beepurple Podcast - Women Who Create - Georgie St Clair - Jennifer Hamley - University of Brighton - The Collective Market - SE London Wool & Textile Festival - Institute of Creative & Cultural Entrepreneurship - Drink, Shop & Do - Participatory City - University of the Arts London
+Offset Warehouse Masterclass - Beepurple Podcast - Women Who Create - Georgie St Clair - Jennifer Hamley - University of Brighton - The Collective Market - SE London Wool & Textile Festival - Make, Do & Begin - Drink, Shop & Do -Royal College of Art - Institute of Creative & Cultural Entrepreneurship - Participatory City - University of the Arts London - The Maker Edit

 Interested?
 Find out how we can work together.